pramodk/spack-configs/README.md

 #### Package Configuration ####

 Second important step is to tell spack about `existing` packages.
 Spack can build most of the environment for you but we want to use packages like `MPI`, `CMake`, `autotools` etc. provided by the system.
 This is more important on HPC facilities where packages like `MPI` are tuned for hardware and provided by supercomputing center/vendors.
-We don't want to install those ourself from source.
+We don't want to install those ourselves from source.
 This is where `packages.yaml` file in `$HOME/.spack/darwin/` comes into action (`darwin` here is platform name).
 The `packages.yaml` tells spack which existing packages to use, their versions, compiler preferences etc. For example, if you try to build package which need `CMake`, Spack will try to build `CMake` and all its dependencies from source.
 But we have previously installed `CMake` with `brew` and we can tell spack to use it using below `packages.yaml` :

 ```bash
 packages: